esmaackgz/WHO-IS/README.md

 # Domain WHOIS and DNS Monitor

 This project is a Python-based domain monitoring tool.
-It reads a list of domain names, runs WHOIS queries, extracts registration details with TLD-specific patterns, checks DNS/IP records, and sends email alerts when a domain expiration date is close.
+It reads a list of domain names, runs WHOIS queries, extracts registration details with TLD-specific patterns, checks DNS/IP records and sends email alerts when a domain expiration date is close.

 The original project data has been cleaned for GitHub.
-Real domain lists, generated WHOIS output, generated DNS output, and personal email information were removed.
+Real domain lists, generated WHOIS output, generated DNS output and personal email information were removed.

 ## Project Structure